antodila/on-demand-sdn-slices/README.md

-# On-Demand SDN Slices with Ryu and ComNetsEmu
+# On-Demand SDN Slices with QoS and Preemption

-This project implements an on-demand network slicing system using the Ryu SDN controller and the ComNetsEmu network emulator.
-The system allows for the dynamic activation and deactivation of network "slices."
-Each slice provides a guaranteed bandwidth (QoS) and strict traffic isolation for specific flows, without disrupting general network connectivity.
+This project implements a dynamic network slicing system using the Ryu SDN controller and the ComNetsEmu emulator.
+It allows a network operator to create, activate, and deactivate isolated network "slices" on-demand via a simple command-line interface.
+Each slice is defined by specific traffic flows, a guaranteed bandwidth (QoS), and a priority level, enabling sophisticated traffic management.

+## Key Features

+-   **Dynamic Slice Management**: Activate and deactivate slices on-the-fly without network downtime using a REST API.
+-   **Guaranteed QoS**: Enforces bandwidth guarantees for each slice using Linux Traffic Control (TC).
+-   **Strict Traffic Isolation**: Slices are completely isolated from each other and from general network traffic using OpenFlow rules.
+-   **Priority-Based Preemption**: High-priority slices can automatically preempt (deactivate) lower-priority slices if network resources are scarce.
+-   **Admission Control**: The controller rejects slice activation if there is insufficient bandwidth, preventing over-commitment of resources.
+-   **Live Status Monitoring**: A CLI command provides a real-time overview of active slices and link utilization.

-## Project Architecture
+## System Architecture

+The system is composed of several interconnected components:

+#### Core Logic
--   **`slicing_controller.py`**: The core of the system.
-A Ryu application that manages network topology, handles slice activation/deactivation via a REST API, and installs OpenFlow rules to enforce slice policies (forwarding, isolation, and QoS).
+-   **`slicing_controller.py`**: The brain of the operation.
+This Ryu application manages the network topology, exposes a REST API for slice control, and dynamically installs OpenFlow rules to enforce slice policies (forwarding, isolation, QoS, and preemption).
--   **`topology.py`**: A Python script that uses ComNetsEmu to build the virtual network topology, including hosts, OpenFlow switches, and links with defined bandwidth.
+-   **`topology.py`**: A ComNetsEmu script that builds the virtual network, including hosts, OpenFlow switches, and links with defined bandwidth capacities.
+-   **`cli.py`**: A user-friendly command-line interface (CLI) for interacting with the controller's REST API.
+It simplifies the process of activating, deactivating, and monitoring slices.

+#### Configuration & Dependencies
--   **`slices.yaml`**: A YAML configuration file that defines the available slices.
-Each slice specifies its traffic flows (source/destination hosts), required bandwidth, and priority.
+-   **`slices.yaml`**: A human-readable YAML file where all available network slices are defined.
+Each slice specifies its flows, required bandwidth, and priority.
--   **`cli.py`**: A simple command-line interface for interacting with the controller's REST API to easily activate and deactivate slices.
+-   **`requirements.txt`**: Lists the necessary Python dependencies for the project.

+#### Supporting Scripts
--   **`queue_create.sh`** & **`queue_delete.sh`**: Bash scripts invoked by the controller to apply and remove Linux Traffic Control (`tc`) queueing disciplines on switch interfaces, thereby enforcing the bandwidth limits for each slice.
+-   **`queue_create.sh`** & **`queue_delete.sh`**: Bash scripts invoked by the controller to manage Linux Traffic Control (TC) queueing disciplines on switch interfaces, which are essential for enforcing bandwidth limits.

--   **`requirements.txt`**: A list of the necessary Python dependencies for the project.
+## Getting Started

-## Prerequisites
+### Prerequisites

-Ensure the following components are installed on your system (preferably an Ubuntu-based distribution):
+Ensure the following are installed on your system (Ubuntu-based distribution recommended):
 1.  **ComNetsEmu**: The network emulator.
-2.  **Ryu SDN Controller**: The framework for the controller.
+2.  **Ryu SDN Controller**: The SDN controller framework.
 3.  **Python 3** and `pip`.
 4.  **Open vSwitch**.

-## Installation and Setup
+### Installation

-1.  **Clone the repository** or ensure all project files are in the same directory.
+1.  **Clone the repository** or place all project files in the same directory.

-2.  **Create and activate a Python virtual environment**:
+2.  **Set up a Python virtual environment** (recommended):
     ```bash
     python3 -m venv env
     source env/bin/activate